The Complete History of Protein Powder

 MTS Nutrition Machine Whey - High-Quality Protein Blend.
 Click here to order.

-Whey - The Bastard Stepchild of Cheesemaking
+Whey - Cheesemaking Consequence

 The cheesemaking process is highly inefficient.
 In fact, it can take upwards of 10 liters of milk to make a single kilogram (2.2 pounds) of cheese.
 Along with that kilogram of cheese, comes nine kilograms of “waste,” in the form of liquid whey.